mother-of-all-self-hosting/mash-playbook/docs/services/rumqttd.md

 ```

 ## Usage

-You can then start to send MQTT messages to your broker on port 1883 via your
+You can then start to send and subscribe to MQTT topics.
+Use port 1883 and the servers IP or any domain you configured to point at this server.